 Why emphasize Physics?

 Physics prepares students to understand the unique passive and active electrical properties of neurons.
 The action potential, a rapid reversal of the sign of the voltage inside a neuron (-/+/-), is the fundamental unit of information in the brain.
-Physics coursework also prepares students to think about how to quantify and manipulate physical stimuli for the visual, auditory, vestibular, cutaneous, and kinesthetic senses.
+Physics coursework also prepares students to think about how to quantify and manipulate physical stimuli for the visual, auditory, vestibular, cutaneous and kinesthetic senses.
 Physics coursework is essential for students interested in studying human brain function, which is accomplished using physics-based techniques (e.g., EEG, fMRI, MEG).

 Why emphasize Mathematics?